 Stop 8.
 Edgewood at Hilliard.
+The Edgewood at Hillard Stop is CLOSED due to platform damage above the line Need more information.
 Historic Oakland Cemetery and the Selena S. Butler Park.

 Stop 9.
 King Historic District.
 Historic Ebenezer Baptist Church; MLK, Jr. Birth Home & National Historic Site; and the Atlanta Fulton Co.
 Library MLK, Jr. Branch.

 Stop 10.
 Dobbs Plaza.
 Atlanta Streetcar maintenance and garage.